Search This Blog

 Image result for bedknobs and broomsticks portobello road

 Following after the extended "Eglantine" sequence, is another musical sequence that has a few alterations which is the famous "Portobello Road" scene.
 Before everyone breaks out dancing, there's a new verse added into the song portion of the sequence.
 After Mr. Browne shrugs off the prostitutes (in a Disney movie) we see him singing with a clothes merchant as he dresses up a distracted Miss Price who's looking through the book, which causes Miss Price to leave in disgust where we then see Carrie dressed up all glamorous singing with Charlie.
 There's also another bit of the mishaps that the kids get into at "Portobello Road" involving Charlie and Paul playing Cricket and accidentally smashing "rare alabaster".
 During the dance sequence after the Scottish dance, the dances have been rearranged to make room for the new scenes.
 Instead of the girls dancing after the Scottish, we get the Caribbean steel drummers and Miss Price being dragged into the dance which then leads into a couple of new dance scenes.
 We see an Irish dance; extended footage of the women dancing; and more dancing involving the soldiers and the merchants.
 Just like the last extended song sequence, it’s interesting to see in it full, and the choreography for the added dance scenes are just as wonderful as the other dances in this number.
 There's just one major problem, it goes on FOREVER!
 You can argue that the original sequence was just as overlong, and I can definitely see why people may feel that way.
 But for me it didn't go on long enough where it got tedious.
 I always found myself being sucked into this party environment of different cultures the same way how I felt about "The Step-In-Time" sequence in "Mary Poppins".
 With this cut on the other hand, after the Irish dance I found myself getting bored as I eagerly hoped for it to end soon.
-I should also note that some of the added footage during the dances weren't cleaned up in time to look as good as the other new scenes, where the colors and images appear to be faded, which is disappointing and a bit distracting, but not as bad and distracting as the dubbing.
+I should also note that some of the added footage during the dances weren't cleaned to look as good as the other new scenes due to limitations, where the colors and images appear to be faded, which is disappointing and a bit distracting, but not as bad as the dubbing.

 Related image

 After Miss Price and the gang are forced to meet the mysterious "Bookman" (Sam Jaffe) through his henchman Swinburne (Bruce Forsyth) two added scenes are restored before they meet "The Bookman" and during their encounter with him.
 I was hoping to learn a little bit more about "The Bookman" like what exactly his racket is, what kind of bad-blood he has with Mr. Browne, and why he cares so much about knowing the spell?
 There's just simply so much to be explored about this criminal.
-Unfortunately though what we get are two pointless scenes involving his awfully dubbed henchman and Mr. Browne.
+Unfortunately though, what we get are two pointless scenes involving his awfully dubbed henchman and Mr. Browne.
 Mr. Browne lies to Swineburne (who is pushing the bed, rather than making Emelius push the bed since he has a knife) about the bed once belonging to royalty and that he wishes to give it to "The Bookman" as a present, which doesn't add anything since Mr. Browne later on in both cuts tells this fib to "The Bookman" himself.
 And in the second scene, when they encounter "The Bookman" Mr. Browne like an idiot protests about swapping sections to the spell book, until he remembers that Swineburne has a knife.
 Yeah...that scene added plenty.

 Image result for bedknobs and broomsticks mrs hobday